Abductive forgetting: Introduction

-If forgetting does not stay within propositional logic, does it stay in some more expressive logics?
-It does in default logic. \nojournal{It does in propositional logic with new variables.}
+Abductive forgetting may not be expressed in propositional logic, but it is in the more expressive default logic~\cite{reit-80,besn-89,anto-99}.
+Alternatively, introducing new variables solves the problem within propositional logic.

-The article is organized as follows. {} Section~\ref{section-definitions} fixes the formalism and gives the two definitions of forgetting; {} Section~\ref{section-expression} shows different cases where forgetting can be done or not; {} Section~\ref{section-algorithm} presents an algorithm for forgetting when possible; {} Section~\ref{section-condition} shows a necessary and sufficient condition for the representability of forgetting within propositional logic; {} Section~\ref{section-complexity} is about the complexity of the problem; {} Section~\ref{section-minimal} extends the analysis to minimal explanations; {} Section~\ref{section-default} shows that default rules always allow forgetting {}\nojournal{; introducing new variables also does, as shown in {} Section~\ref{section-variables}; {} Section~\ref{section-intersecting} tells what changes when causes and effects are not disjoint}.
+The article is organized as follows. {}Section~\ref{section-definitions} fixes the formalism and gives the two definitions of forgetting; {}Section~\ref{section-difference} proves they differ from the usual form of forgetting that maintains the consequences instead of the abductive explanations; {}Section~\ref{section-expression} defines the problem of expressing abductive forgetting; {}Section~\ref{section-algorithm} presents an algorithm for forgetting when possible; {}Section~\ref{section-condition} shows a necessary and sufficient condition for the representability of forgetting within propositional logic; {}Section~\ref{section-complexity} is about the complexity of the problem; {}\nojournal {}Section~\ref{section-minimal} extends the analysis to minimal explanations; {}\endnojournal {}Section~\ref{section-default} shows that default rules always allow forgetting; {} introducing new variables also does, as shown in {}Section~\ref{section-variables} {}\nojournal {}; Section~\ref{section-intersecting} tells what changes when hypotheses and effects are not disjoint {}\endnojournal .
+Connections with related work are described in {}Section~\ref{section-related}, discussion of the results in {}Section~\ref{section-conclusions}.